 - Scrape out any flour bits from the bowl, spray with nonstick spray, and place the dough in the bowl.
 Cover and let sit for 1 hour, until doubled in size.

-- Heat 2 inches of oil in a deep-frying pan over medium heat until it reaches 265°F.Vegetable oil for frying
+- Heat 2 inches of oil in a deep-frying pan over medium heat until it reaches 265°F.Vegetable oil

 - In the meantime, divide the dough into 15 equal balls and roll each out into a roughly 7-inch round.